MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbar-class.md

 ### <a name="parameters"></a>Parametri

-long *lVal* L'indice dell'oggetto accessibile.
+Long *LVAL* l'indice dell'oggetto accessibile.

 ### <a name="return-value"></a>Valore restituito